HPTA has been BUSY.

 HPTA members, either through their affiliation with this group, or in conjunction with other established advocacy organizations, are working toward improving our community and nation.

-Here’s a list of just some of things HPTA has been working on:
+Here’s an overview of the types of projects HPTA has been working on:

 - Writing “Letters to the Editor” or Opinion articles